Woyken/Mocked-Fitbit-SDK-Interfaces/README.md

 # What is this?
 ## Simple interfaces for Fitbit OS development in TypeScript linting support.

 All the interfaces are created from [SDK references](https://dev.fitbit.com/build/reference/) by hand in TypeScript.
+Also checked in Fitbit studio during runtime for js object properties and such, some documentation mismatches were found.

 Surely this won't be perfect tool to use, but it does help to speed up the development.

-All 'bug' reports are welcome!
+All PR's are welcome!

 ## Who for?